 Problem: Businesses disengage from their audiences when their social media posts and activity resemble those written by a robot.
 This is related to some of the common problems we’ve outlined above, namely lacking a strategy and engaging in antisocial behavior.
 A brand is behaving more like a robot when they are hesitant to share opinions, utilize key hashtags, express emotion, and use emojis.

 To create a brand personality, we suggest an in-depth review of the brand’s value proposition, posting language, and opinions by key members of the executive, marketing, branding, sales, and customer service teams.
-If you work for a smaller organization, meeting with the founder can be an insightful experience and can really help you identify ways you can help your brand engage in human-like behavior.
+If you work for a smaller organization, meeting with the founder can be an insightful experience and can really help identify ways your brand can engage in human-like behavior.

 5. Inconsistent Effort